hugolxt/Project_ST2TRD_LEXTRAIT_SOUKSAMLANE/README.md

 - Move graph and zoom on specific period
 - Correlation analysis to another asset on a user choosen period
 - Daily market capitalization
 - Navigate easily between application's pages
+- Exit the application